-We are committed to the nondiscriminatory administration of our programs and services.
-As with the implementation of our programs in general, organization-wide compliance is required.
-Thus, employees and staff will periodically be reminded of our Title VI nondiscrimination obligations through staff training and use of the Annual Education and Acknowledgment Form below.
-The Title VI Coordinator will periodically assess program operations to ensure that this policy is being followed.
-A single copy of the form is located in Appendix D.
+We are committed to nondiscriminatory administration of our programs and services, organization wide.
+Cherokee County Transit will remind employees of Title VI nondiscrimination obligations through staff training and use of the Annual Education and Acknowledgment Form below.
+The Title VI Coordinator will periodically assess program operations to ensure this policy is being followed.

-Annual Education and Acknowledgement Form
+CCT Annual Education and Acknowledgement Form